abc-valera/configuration-nixos/README.md

 ## Installation

 Setup a fresh nixos installation.
-If Gnome is used, disable automatic sleep in the power settings.

 Then add and update the following channels: